Yan Gomes Preview, Player Props: Cubs vs. Pirates

 Yan Gomes At The Plate

-- Gomes is hitting .273 with 15 doubles, two triples, nine home runs and 15 walks.
+- Gomes is batting .275 with 15 doubles, two triples, nine home runs and 15 walks.

-- Gomes enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .375.
+- Gomes enters this game on a five-game hitting streak.
+In his last outings, he's hitting .400.

-- In 33 games this year (38.4%), Gomes has picked up an RBI, and in 10 of those games (11.6%) he had two or more.
+- In 33 games this season (37.9%), Gomes has picked up an RBI, and in 10 of those games (11.5%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.